 Grants and Scholarships

-The biggest share of financial aid from Williams comes in the form of grants from the college, along with federal and state support.
-You don't repay these grants, and they don't require you to work a job or take out a loan.
+All financial aid from Williams comes in the form of grants from the college, along with federal and state support.
+These grants do not need to be repaid.

 Williams is famous for our Book Grant, which covers the full cost of all required textbooks and course materials for every aided student...no matter which classes you take.

-If you receive outside scholarships (from community organizations, national competitions, etc.), we'll first apply them to reduce or eliminate loans from your package.
-Next, to reduce your student contribution.
-After that, you can use them towards a one-time purchase of a computer.
-And, finally, any leftover amount can be applied to reduce your Williams grants.
+If you receive outside scholarships (from community organizations, national competitions, etc.), they can be used to purchase a new computer.
+After that, any leftover amount will be applied to reduce your Williams grants.

 Options for Financing Your Education